godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 Drag-and-drop the ``GUI.tscn`` scene right below the ``bg`` node and above the ``Characters``.
 The GUI will scale to fit the entire viewport.
-Head to the Layout menu and select the ``Center Top`` option so it anchors to the top edge of the game window.
+Head to the Layout menu and select the ``Top Wide`` option so it anchors to the top edge of the game window.
 Then resize the GUI to make it as small as possible vertically.
 Now you can see how the interface looks in the context of the game.